Mentor of Samsung scion seen stepping up after Lee arrest

 But, for all the experience and qualities these senior managers bring, Lee's absence will be felt.

-Lee had been instrumental in seeking to drive growth through new businesses, including signing off on South Korea's biggest outbound deal: an $8 billion acquisition of U.S. auto electronics maker Harman International Industries.
+Lee had been instrumental in seeking to drive growth through new businesses, including signing off on South Korea's biggest outbound deal: an $8 billion acquisition of U.S. auto electronics maker Harman International Industries HAR.N.

 "The biggest problem is that Lee is the one who sets the direction of Samsung as a whole," the fourth group insider said.